Chinese Herbal Medicine

 Over the past 5,000 years, Chinese herbology has evolved into an art form of its own.
 Ancient herbal information was gathered, compiled, formulated, tested, and handed down from generation to generation.
-Today, practitioners of Chinese medicine continue to prescribe herbal formulas because they are a powerful way to heal.
+Today in China, practitioners of Chinese medicine continue to prescribe herbal formulas because they are a powerful way to heal.

 A practitioner who makes use of herbs is familiar with most of the 1,800 herbs in the Chinese pharmacopeia.
 All of these herbs are classified according to their energetic qualities, functions, and different organs, meridians, and disharmonies for which they address.

 Individual herbs are combined in order to enhance their actions and effects upon the body.
 When combined, a unique, synergistic formula is created.
 This combination increases the benefits of particular formula, and minimises any harmful side effects.

 In order to create the most effective formula, the herbs are used in different quantities and for different purposes.
 This allows the herbalist to create a formula aimed at addressing individual needs.

 Each formula exists a specific hierarchy of herbs.
 In this way it offers a specific synergistic actions and effects upon body and mind.

 This herb has the greatest effect upon the principle problem and is the most important ingredient.
 It is the energetic and therapeutic focus of the entire formula.

 These herbs support the Chief herb in the treatment of the principle problems.
 Deputy herbs usually address secondary signs and symptoms.